 Founded in 2011, Disability Horizons publishes articles on a wide variety of topics, all to support the aim of a world where disabled people live exactly as they choose to.
-You can sign up for our newsletter to get all our articles directly to your inbox, along with our Ultimate Disability Survival guide.

 Outside the Box provides independent development support to groups and people across Scotland who want to make a difference in their communities.
 They work on a broad range of projects under four key themes - offering support, information, training, evaluation and advice.